pelithne/aks_workshop/workshop.md

 * Setup Azure Container Registry to build and store docker images
 * Create Kubernetes Cluster using AKS (Azure Kubernetes Service)
 * Deploy application to Kubernetes
-* Use Helm to create templated Kubernetes applications
-* and more...

 # 2. Prerequisites